-The Department of Political Science at UC Berkeley invites applications for a pool of qualified temporary instructors to teach courses in the following areas: American Politics, California Politics, Comparative Politics, International Relations, Methodology & Formal Theory, Political Theory & Philosophy, Models & Politics, Political Behavior, Public Law & Jurisprudence, and Public Policy & Organization.
+The Charles and Louise Travers Department of Political Science in the College of Letters and Science at the University of California, Berkeley invites applications for a pool of qualified temporary lecturers to teach courses as needed in the areas of American Politics, California Politics, Comparative Politics, International Relations, Methodology & Formal Theory, Political Theory & Philosophy, Models & Politics, Political Behavior, Public Law & Jurisprudence, and Public Policy & Organization.

 General Duties: In addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g. syllabus), and maintaining a course website.

-Basic Qualifications: Completed Bachelor's degree (or equivalent degree) by time of application.
+Basic Qualifications: Bachelor's degree (or equivalent international degree) is required at the time of application.

-Salary: Salary will be based on applicant's teaching experience, appointment % FTE, and current campus salary scales in place at time of appointment.
-Currently the minimum salary for this position would be based on a full-time annual salary of $49,012.
-Lecturers teaching one course per semester are typically appointed at a 33% rate.
+Salary: Initial salary will be based on applicant’s teaching experience.
+The current minimum salary for an academic-year full-time annual salary is $56,381.
+Lecturers teaching one course in a single semester are typically appointed at a 17% annual rate.